FarzaadShojaei/TheycalledmeMrGlass/README.md

  Hi there 👋

-My Name is Farzad And My Friends Usually Call me Mr.Glass :))
+My Name is Farzad

- I've been Learning Web Development And Doing Freelance Projects since 2020 I've Been Working On Both Front-end And Back-end Sides.
+ I've been Learnt Web Development And did Freelance Projects since 2020 to May 2022 I've Been Worked On Server Side.

-My Main Favorite Frameworks Are Js Ones (VueJs,NodeJs,NestJs) But I Have Several Projects Using Django And Golang(Fiber And Gorm)
-I needed to Use Koa.js and Golang Jet For Some Projects Too.
-I Mainly Use Mysql and Sqlite For my Projects But Coding With PostgreSql and Redis Was Nessecery Sometimes So I Have A Familiarity With Them

-I'm Currently Working On Several Projects (Mostly back-end)
+I'm Currently Working as a QA/QC Software Test Engineer at Panco.app!!

 Have Fun And Enjoy My Github!!!